We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - contact with sports equipment

-- backpacks or sports uniforms
+- backpacks, tight bras, or sports uniforms

-- pimple popping
+- popping pimples

 - scrubbing of areas with acne too hard